FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 * `--illumina`
   * Adapter sequence to be trimmed is the first 13bp of the Illumina universal adapter `AGATCGGAAGAGC` instead of the default auto-detection of adapter sequence.

+* `--stranded_illumina`
+  * Adapter sequence to be trimmed is the first 13bp of the Illumina stranded mRNA or Total RNA adapter 'ACTGTCTCTTATA' instead of the default auto-detection of adapter sequence.
+Note that this sequence resembles the Nextera sequence with an additional A from A-tailing.
+Please also see [issue #127](https://github.com/FelixKrueger/TrimGalore/issues/127) or [trimming-t-overhang-options-for-the-illumina-rna-library-prep-wo](https://support.illumina.com/bulletins/2020/06/trimming-t-overhang-options-for-the-illumina-rna-library-prep-wo.html) for further information.
+This sequence is currently *NOT* included in the adapter auto-detection.

 * `--nextera`
   * Adapter sequence to be trimmed is the first 12bp of the Nextera adapter `CTGTCTCTTATA` instead of the default auto-detection of adapter sequence.